TimeMachine1994/081925-SvelteTweb/Old Docs01/Data-Model-Analysis-091125.md

 ```

 **Implementation Analysis:**
-- Memorials are created in several places, most notably `/register/funeral-director/+page.server.ts` and `/register/loved-one/+page.server.ts`.
+- Memorials are created in several places, most notably `/register/funeral-director/+page.server.ts` and `/register/new-event-and-account/+page.server.ts`.
 - As identified previously, the creation logic in `/register/funeral-director/+page.server.ts` was writing both `ownerUid` and `createdByUserId` with different values, creating a direct conflict.
 (This was recently fixed).
 - The type definition itself contains comments like `// Adding optional fields that might be missing` and `// Missing properties used in ViewerPortal`, which is a strong indicator that the type is out of sync with the implementation.

 **V1 Status:**
-✅ **Resolved:** Removed `familyMemberUids` field from Memorial type
+✅ **Resolved:** Removed `familyMemberUids` field from Event type
-✅ **Resolved:** Removed redundant `createdByUserId` field from memorial creation logic
+✅ **Resolved:** Removed redundant `createdByUserId` field from event creation logic

 **Remaining Inconsistencies:**
-1.  **In-Type Patching**: The `Memorial` type has been patched with comments to account for fields used elsewhere in the code but not formally added to the schema.
+1.  **In-Type Patching**: The `Event` type has been patched with comments to account for fields used elsewhere in the code but not formally added to the schema.
 This indicates a breakdown in maintaining a single source of truth for the data model.

 ---